evanwill/_drafts/_notes/burn-iso.md

 Burning a disk image or bootable USB stick is an important task if you want to use Raspberry Pi or Linux.
 When you buy a Windows, Chromebook, or Mac computer, the operating system (OS) comes pre-installed.
 However, if you are interested in running Linux or other open OS, you will most likely have to install it yourself.
-Traditionally, installation was done by burning a disk image onto a bootable CD or DVD.
+Traditionally, installation was done by burning a disk image onto a CD or DVD.
 Since most devices no longer have optical drives, we now create bootable SD or USB instead.

 ## Copying files versus burning an image